How to Be Physically Tough By Cultivating Mental Toughness

 strong man flipping tire

 Mike: In 2008 I went on a sort of fact-finding field trip.
 It’s a multi-day workshop that a gentleman named Dennis Rogers was putting on.
 Dennis Rogers is probably the best-known of the performing Strongmen.
 This is a gentleman who’s been on Oprah, Letterman, Regis, and Kathie Lee.
 He’s done TV, he’s traveled the world and he was the first human to fold a crescent wrench in half.
 I believe he was the first person to S-bend the crescent wrench which means in thirds.
 But the thing that was most compelling to me about Dennis is he was older than me.
-He was even a little bit smaller than me
+He was even a little bit smaller than me.

 Mike: I’m an average-sized guy, 5’9”, 180 something depending on what day of the week it is.
 However, Dennis was even a little bit smaller and he was doing stuff that was just off-the-charts difficult.
 And what I wanted to know is how a guy could do what he did and not have his body disintegrate under the unique stresses that had to be present while doing those things.
 So we talked.

 Mike: He invited me to this workshop because he had some other students from all over the US.
 He also had even internationally.
 So I was going there to get in their face and say, “How on earth do you do what you do?”.
 It’s because all of these guys had some unique specialties.
 All of which was just mind-boggling to me.
 I never had any inkling that I might one day be able to hang with those guys as somebody who could do some of those same things, too.
 It just seemed way beyond.
+Cultivating mental toughness was a key factor in even considering the possibility of attempting such feats.

-What did Mike do to stay healthy?
+What did Mike Gillette do to stay healthy?

 Mike: I mean, I’ve been pretty fortunate over the years, physically speaking, of being able to stay healthy enough to train fairly hard, but what these guys were doing was just this real next-level stuff.
 But once I was this close to them.
 I saw what they did up close, and it was so alluring to me that I became obsessed with it.
 Then, I started chasing it obsessively, and that’s where all of that came and continues.
 I was 46 when I was exposed to that.
 I’m 54 now and have just been released to train following bicep surgery on my left arm two and a half weeks ago.
 One week ago I was, doing a presentation at a school where I was doing stuff, doing these Mike Gilette sorts of things.
 Those for me are really a means to calibrate myself.
+Cultivating mental toughness has been instrumental in my pursuit of these extraordinary feats and in my recovery from injuries.
+It’s a constant process of pushing boundaries and challenging myself both physically and mentally.

-How did Mike calibrate himself?
+How did Mike Gillette calibrate himself?

 Mike: I trained with a famous martial artist once who said something that really resonated with me which was, “You either know what you can do or you just think you know”.
 And if you won’t test yourself, you just think you know, but you don’t know.
 He was an impressive guy who could do some really impressive things, and that really stuck with me.
 So I want to be somebody who always knows what he can do.
 Obviously, I’m not getting younger.
 As a result, some of those abilities are going to change over time.
 But I’m always going to be looking for ways to keep myself as challenged as I reasonably can for as long as I can.

-What does Mike look forward to?
+What does Mike Gillette look forward to?

 Mike: Because for me, it’s not only worthwhile and satisfying personally.
 It is a means of sort of validating what I alleged to other people that I do.
 If I am putting myself forward as somebody who can take a person from where they are to a higher place, particularly in the mental realm.
 It’s incumbent on me to stay active, really to be legitimate.
 That’s just kind of what I expected myself.
 I mean, I expect you if I’m coming to you to solve some rehab questions for me.
 I don’t expect you to have stopped studying this stuff 20 years ago.
 But you need to be conversant in current best practices.
 So I’m trying to stay conversant in my own conception of best practices in this realm.